Daughters of the Moon: Maggie Craven

-She was the Daughters' mentor and taught them how to control their respective powers.
+In the series, Maggie Craven was the Daughters' mentor and taught them how to control their respective powers.
 In The Talisman (Book #10), we find more about her past.
 Maggie was born in Athens, Greece as Penelope.
 She is an illegitimate child of Zeus and grew up with her adoptive father and sister, Taemestra.
 As Penelope grew devoted to Selene, her sister became a follower of the Atrox.
 She fell in love with a young, handsome soldier named Hector, who later became captured by the Atrox and became the moon demon who tried to marry Vanessa in book 7.
 Maggie managed to bind the Atrox to its shadow form for the first time, Tianna being the second.
 Also near the end of The Talisman, Maggie discovers she is pregnant with Hectors child.

-Angered by her sister's choice and Hector's transformation, she asked Selene to live long enough to see the Atrox destroyed.
-However, before Selene could grant her wish, the Atrox overheard and granted it.
-Unfortunately for Maggie, she had forgotten to ask for perpetual youth, but Selene gave her an elixir that would keep her young.
-When the Atrox visited her, she said an incantation to destroy it but it backfired to destroy her instead, as it was not her destiny to destroy the Atrox.
-Before she can warn the Daughters and contact Jimena, who is the next mentor to the Daughters, her body is destroyed by the incantation and her soul moves on.

 Atrox

-The Atrox is the enemy of The Daughters of the Moon.
+In the series, the Atrox is the enemy of The Daughters of the Moon.
 It wants to unleash diseases, terror and other horrible things.
 But to unleash these terrible things it must destroy the Daughters of the Moon.
 It created Tianna Moore, and protected Vanessa Cleveland.
 It took the form of a human male named Ethan.
 In the End the Atrox ends up being defeated by Catty Turner.